20 – 24 October 2014

 The Institute strives to further your education about the records and the locations that are important to your genealogical research.
 Classes are intentionally small in order for the participants to experience individual instruction.

-All classes are held at the Radisson Hotel Downtown, 215 West South Temple, Salt Lake City, Utah, in the morning with research at the Family History Library in the afternoons.
+All classes are held in a Salt Lake City hotel near the Family History Library in the morning with research at the Family History Library in the afternoons.
 Instructors are available all afternoon.

 On Sunday evening there will be an informal get-together to receive name tags and syllabus materials.
 On Monday evening, there will be a welcome dinner and the opportunity to meet and get to know the attendees and instructors.
 Dinner is included in the registration fee and meals are available for spouses and guests for an additional fee.